Faculty Support for Long-Term Success

-Private support is critical to the missions of the Department of Orthopaedics and Rehabilitation.
+Private support is critical to the missions of the Department of Orthopaedic Surgery and Sports Medicine.
 Your gift can make a difference in patient care, research, and education through philanthropy.

 Tax-deductible contributions can be made via credit card, check, transfers of stock, real estate, or planned gifts such as wills, trusts and annuities.
-For more information on philanthropic opportunities within the UF Department of Orthopaedics and Rehabilitation, please contact:
+For more information on philanthropic opportunities within the UF Department of Orthopaedic Surgery and Sports Medicine, please contact: